-Disturbed areas will be inspected once every 14 days to determine if erosion control BMPs such as silt fences should be implemented.
-Inspections will also occur within 24 hours following rainfall events of one-half inch or more.
+All erosion and sediment control measures and other protective measures will be maintained in effective operating condition.
+Disturbed areas will be inspected once every 14 days to determine if erosion control best management practices (BMPs) are performing appropriately.
+Inspections will also occur within 24-hours following rainfall events of one-half inch or more.
 Improperly performing BMPs or control measures will be fixed or replaced, as required, by a more appropriate BMP/control measure as soon as practicable after discovery of any problem.
 If practicable, maintenance on BMPs that are not operating effectively will be performed before the next anticipated storm event.

-Parsons on-site personnel will perform these inspections and complete the inspection form located in Appendix C. Kyle Caskey (210) 204-8529 of Parsons will review the inspection forms before they are placed in this SWPPP.
+Parsons on-site personnel will perform these inspections and complete the inspection form located in Appendix C. Kyle Caskey (210) 204-8529, or his designee, of Parsons will review the inspection forms before they are placed in this SWPPP.